Is Halloween a old Roman tradition

 zucca 1

-Today the pumpkin represents an important piece of culture in Mantua.
-"L'è mei na fèta ad süca in pace che n'arost in guera" is a old saying (a piece of pumpkin in peace is better than a roast in war) or this one "Cun süca e fasoei as tira su i fioei" (with pumpkin and beans your sons grow big), The Mantua pumpkin is smaller than other varieties of the same species and is easily recognized the following characteristics:
+Today the pumpkin is an important part of the culture of Mantua.
+"L'è mei na fèta ad süca in pace che n'arost in guera" is a old saying (a piece of pumpkin in peace is better than a roast in time of war) or this one "Cun süca e fasoei as tira su i fioei" (with pumpkin and beans your sons grow big).
+The Mantua pumpkin is smaller than other varieties of the same species and is easily recognized the following characteristics:

 • The unique, rounded shape, slightly flattened at the ends, reminiscent of a turban